Formulation R&D unit

 To distinguish between these two types, place one drop of emulsion under the microscope and let it come into contact with water or oil.

-If the emulsion mixes freely with water, the emulsion is O/W type, and if the emulsion mixes freely with oil, the emulsion is W/O type.
+the emulsion is O/W type, and if the emulsion mixes freely with oil, the emulsion is W/O type.